b9org/b9/docs/build-a-runtime/1-1-the-frontend-language.md

 ### Frontend Language

 Our frontend language is a primitive subset of JavaScript.
-Currently, it can only operate on integers.
 Let's have a look at some code:

  ```js
 b9PrintString("Hello World!");
 ```

- `b9PrintString` is a method from a tiny library of functions that will be compiled with every program.
+ `b9PrintString` is a method from a tiny library of functions that will be compiled with every program, called `b9stdlib`.
+This library acts as a kind of prelude .
 The library is called b9stdlib and can be found in [b9/js_compiler/b9stdlib.js].
 The functions in b9stdlib all call base9 [primitive functions].
 In the Hello, World! program, Our script uses `b9PrintString` from b9stdlib to write text to console.

 [test/hello.js]: https://github.com/b9org/b9/blob/master/test/hello.js
 [primitive functions]: ../docs/Dictionary.md#primitive-function